Running Benchmarks

 Benchmark experiments should be run with every functional change to the code.
 This is how you do it.

-Whenever you change something in the code's functionality, you need to run the benchmark experiments to ensure it doesn't impede performance.
+Whenever you change something in the code's functionality, you need to run the benchmark experiments to ensure it doesn't impede performance and to verify end-to-end functionality.
 Also, if you implement an alternative approach, the benchmark experiments can be a good way to compare it to our current best implementation.

 The benchmark test suite is designed to evaluate the performance of Monty in different scenarios.
 These include rotated and translated objects, noisy observations, similar objects, different action spaces, multiple LMs, multiple objects, real-world data, and continual unsupervised learning.